chrishague-wf/interviews/contrived_media_player.md

 Unfortunately, we work with poor planner Peter who failed to do sufficient discovery.
 The requirements have changed:
 - There should be a single play/pause toggle button
-- Mobile devices use a different media namespace: `fake.mobile.system.media.*`
+- The `MediaPlayer` needs to support mobile devices, which use a different media namespace: `fake.mobile.system.media.*`